1904–05 FAHL season

 The 1904–05 Federal Amateur Hockey League (FAHL) season lasted from December 31, 1904, until March 3.
 Teams played an eight-game schedule.

 League business

-The Ottawa Hockey Club, who officially joined the FAHL prior to the end of the last season, played its first full season in the league.
+The Ottawa Hockey Club, who officially joined the FAHL prior to the end of the previous season, played its first full season in the league.
 Montreal Le National left the league and joined the rival Canadian Amateur Hockey League (CAHL).
 Ottawa had negotiated with the CAHL to return, along with the Wanderers joining, but this was turned down.
 The Ottawa Capitals also left the FAHL.

 Pre-season

 The Wanderers played an exhibition series in New York City in December 1904.
 One game, versus the New York Athletic Club, was noted for its rough play by the Wanderers.

 Regular season

 The newly transferred Ottawa Hockey Club won the league championship – and retained the Stanley Cup – with a record of seven wins and one loss.

 Highlights

 Ottawa's Frank McGee scored five goals against the Montagnards on February 4.